Dynna/PTR/PTR/rtp_lab/README.md

 - read 2 SSE streams of actual Twitter API tweets in JSON format
 - to read SSE this project was used: https://github.com/cwc/eventsource_ex
 - built entities: connection, router, supervisor, worker
+- sent messages to worker using dynamic supervisor

 Results